redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

   ]
 ```

 Linux [capabilities](https://www.openshift.com/blog/linux-capabilities-in-openshift) allow a process to gain a subset of traditional "super admin" privileges.
 For example it may give the "chown" or "kill" authorization without giving full "sudo" rights. .
-When running non-privileged fedid-binding may only drop capabilities.
-If order to give extra capabilities to non-privileged user fedid-binding must run in privileged mode.
+When running non-privileged sec-gate-fedid-binding may only drop capabilities.
+If order to give extra capabilities to non-privileged user sec-gate-fedid-binding must run in privileged mode.

 #### groups (control groups-v2)